Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Proposed Methods: PVAE PVAE-BERT

 \subsection{Training Details}

 To train the PVAE and PVAE-BERT, we first extract visual features using our channel-separated CAE.
 The visual features are used to condition the actions depending on the cube arrangement, i.e., the execution of a description depends also on the position of the target cube.
+For both the PVAE and PVAE-BERT, the action encoder and action decoder are each a two-layer LSTM with a hidden size of 100, whilst the language decoder is a single-layer LSTM with the same hidden size.
+In contrast, the language encoder of PVAE-BERT is the pretrained BERT-base model with 12 layers, each with 12 self-attention heads and a hidden size of 768, whereas the language encoder of the PVAE is a one-layer LSTM with a hidden size of 100.
 Both the PVAE and PVAE-BERT are trained end-to-end with both the language and action VAEs together.
 The PVAE and PVAE-BERT are trained for 20,000 and 40,000 iterations, respectively, with the gradient descent algorithm and Adam optimiser \cite{kingma2015adam}.
 We take the learning rate as $10^{-4}$ with a batch size of 100 pairs of language and action sequences after a few trials with different learning rates and batch sizes.
+Due to having approximately 110M parameters, compared with the PVAE's approximately 465K parameters, an iteration of PVAE-BERT training takes about 1.4 times longer than an iteration of PVAE training.
+Therefore, it takes about 2.8 times longer to train PVAE-BERT in total.